 Meshtastic

 Meshtastic® is a project that lets you use inexpensive LoRa radios as a long range off-grid communication platform in areas without existing or reliable communications infrastructure.
 This project is 100% community driven and open source!
 The radios automatically create a mesh to forward packets to neighbors (up to 3 hops from origin).
 The radios will optionally work with your phone, but no phone is required.
 Puget Mesh is working to build a mesh in our region that anyone can connect to.
-The intention is for this off-grid network to be avaialable as an Emergency/Disaster response tool.
+The intention is for this off-grid network to be available as an Emergency/Disaster response tool.
 One large advantage of Meshtastic over GMRS or Amateur radio services is that no license is required to use Meshtastic.
+Please note.
+Meshtastic is still in active development and should not be considered as a life-critical service.

 Joining